-The proposed Detention Basin has been designed utilizing the Denver Mile High Flood District's "MH-Detention_v4.05" software package.
-Calculations and details for the proposed Detention Basin are enclosed in Appendix D, and design parameters for the Detention Basin are summarized as follows: Note that this may change based on my comment on pg 52 below.
+The proposed Detention Basin has been designed utilizing the Denver Mile High Flood District's "MH-Detention_v4.06" software package.
+Calculations and details for the proposed Detention Basin are enclosed in Appendix D, and design parameters for the Detention Basin are summarized as follows:

 Tributary Tributary Min.
-100-Yr Detention Drainage Area Impervious FSD Vol. Design Basin Basins (ac) Percentage (af) Volume (af) А OA1.2, A1.2 10.8 30.0 0.72 0.9
+100-Yr Detention Drainage Area Impervious FSD Vol. Design Basin Basins (ac) Percentage (af) Volume (af) A OA1.2, A1.2 10.8 35.0 0.79 0.9 maintain maximum allowable release rates from the pond.
+The detention pond will have a grass-lined bottom to encourage infiltration of stormwater prior to discharging into the downstream drainage system.